+- Student Conference

+- Parent Conference

+- Referred to Counselor

+- Referred to Peer Mediation

 - Student Contract

 - Verbal Warning/Reprimand

 - Removal from Class

 - Loss of Privileges

 - Bus Suspension

 - Detention (during school or Saturday)

 - In-school Suspension

 - Restitution

 - Other sanctions as approved by the Board of Education and further outlined in the Student Code of Conduct.

+- The Board hereby designates to the Superintendent and/or his designee the authority to develop Student Code of Conduct suggestive and/or required guidelines for progressive discipline sanctions to include a progressive step up to maximum sanction for certain offenses in accordance with the approved sanctions outlined herein.